remorablackflag/ecdsa-node/readme.md

+## Solution included
+This repo contains the solution for the task decribed below.

+**Important notes**:

+- private keys are generated in the frontend app and stored in localStorage
+- public keys (derived from the private keys) are sent to the backend
+- the backend registers all new public keys and sets the same initial balance for all of them
+- on the frontend: stored addresses can be deleted by pushing the "Clear localStorage..." button
+- on the backend: registered addresses can be deleted by restarting the server application

+---
+.

+---

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.